2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Award Profile

 The Fulbright U.S. Student Program offers ten study/research awards per academic year for U.S. citizens holding at least a bachelor’s degree to conduct research and/or to study at a Hungarian higher education institution.
 Applications are welcome in all fields.
 The academic year is from September to the end of May.
 Universities have extensive international connections, and offer many study programs in English.
-The research institutes of the Eötvös Loránd Research Network (formerly known as Hungarian Academy of Sciences network) also offer young researchers the most cutting-edge, up-to-date research opportunities.
-Affiliations with Hungarian state-run institutions are preferred.
+The research institutes of the HUN-REN Hungarian Research Network and the ELTE Research Network for the Humanities also offer young researchers the most cutting-edge, up-to-date research opportunities.
+Affiliations with Hungarian public institutions are preferred.

 Hungary’s rich cultural traditions, competitive research and higher education institutions make our country an ideal place for young scholars to spend an academic year.
 Grantees enjoy robust support from the Hungarian Fulbright Commission all through their grant period.
 They are regularly invited to cultural enrichment programs so they get to know many different parts of the country, and as many educational and cultural institutions as possible.